its-Moha/Note-App-Using-MVVM-Room-ViewModel-LiveData/README.md

 ⚪️ LiveData\
 ⚪️ ViewModel\
 ⚪️ ListAdapter for animations on data changes\
-⚪️ Repository for managing multiple data sources.
+⚪️ Repository for managing multiple data sources\
+⚪️ Passing data between activities using intent extras\
 ⚪️ swipe to delete function on the RecyclerView.
-Utilizes recent ListAdapter library to create animations possible on dataset changes.
+Utilizes recent ListAdapter library to create animations possible on dataset changes

 # 📷Screenshots